adamgreenough/ava/README.md

 Templates are plain PHP files, so there's no template language to learn.
 If you know some HTML, CSS, and a little PHP, you can build any design.

 ### 🚀 Blazing Fast Performance
 Two-layer caching serves pages in under 1ms.
-Even without caching, 10,000 posts render in ~160ms.
-You get the speed of static files with the flexibility of dynamic PHP.
-[See benchmarks →](https://ava.addy.zone/#/README?id=performance)
+Even without caching, 10,000 posts render in ~15ms.
+Optional SQLite backend scales to 100k+ posts with constant memory.
+[See benchmarks →](https://ava.addy.zone/#/performance)

 ### 🧩 Flexible Content Modelling
 Define any content types, taxonomies, and URL patterns.
 Blogs, portfolios, recipes, documentation—structure content however you think.